 7.2.
 PROPOSED LEP AMENDMENTS

-This section is to be read in conjunction with Section 9 of this Planning Proposal report, which contains the proposed amended NSLEP 2013 Maps for the maximum building height and floor space ratio controls.
+This section is to be read in conjunction with Section 9 of this amended planning proposal report, which contains the proposed amended NSLEP 2013 maps for the maximum building height and floor space ratio controls.

 Land Use Zoning